Helicopter crashes off coast in northern Israel | Law-Order

 - Israel

-The official, speaking on condition of anonymity because the event was still unfolding, said a search and rescue operation was under way.
-The chopper went down near the northern city of Haifa.
-There were no further details.
+The official, speaking on condition of anonymity because the event was still unfolding, said a search and rescue operation was underway.

+Israeli media said the aircraft was a navy helicopter and that three people were on board.
+The reports said one crew member was rescued and taken to a hospital, while the fate of the other two members wasn't immediately known.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)